PHOTOGRAPHY WORKSHOP – Focus on Trees

 Crossing continents and ecosystems, we navigate lichen-covered landscapes, crawl in the fungal undergrowth, scale glacial extremes and duck between rainforest shadows.

-Please join us to celebrate the launch of her book, hear some stories of her travels in the photographing and writing of the book, and enjoy a glass of bubbles.
+Please join us at Readings Bookshop at the State Library of Victoria where Alison will be in conversation with nature writer Dave Witty and sharing some stories of her travels in the photographing and writing of the book.

 Funga Obscura and Alison’s previous titles will be available for purchase.